Everything You Need to Know About Hyrox

 Think of it as a multifaceted event.
 The need to train for strength, high intensity interval work (HIIT) and running are all as important as one another — not neglecting mobility and flexibility.

 Forming a base of compound upper body, lower body and core strength should be the focus of training early in the preparation.
-Similar to Crossfit it is important that you have a good base of strength before doing the necessary exercises and movements under fatigue and at speed.
+Similar to Crossfit, it is important that you have a good base of strength before doing the necessary exercises and movements under fatigue and at speed.

 Working at high intensity with little rest is taxing on the body and the capacity to do so takes time to build in a safe and progressive way.
-Starting with bodyweight circuit training up 2 – 4 minute duration with 2 mins rest is a good way to begin, progressively increasing interval time and reducing rest time.
+Starting with bodyweight circuit training up 2 – 4 minutes duration with 2 minutes rest is a good way to begin, progressively increasing interval time and reducing rest time.

 Sorry non-runners, there’s no hiding from this when you have to run 8km!
 Start by building up a base of steady running before looking to run 1km at speed.
-Over time, by incorporating gradually shorter running intervals and increasing the speed can build your running capacity and your speed.
+Over time, incorporating gradually shorter running intervals and increasing the speed can build your running capacity and your speed.

 Many of the movements require specific ranges of motion.
 Developing this in a controlled environment will make a huge difference to reducing risk of problems or injury when training and on race day.